July Monarchy

-The July Monarchy (Monarchie de Juillet), officially the Kingdom of France (Royaume de France), was a liberal constitutional monarchy in France under Louis Philippe I, starting on 26 July 1830, with the July Revolution of 1830, and ending 23 February 1848, with the Revolution of 1848.
+The July Monarchy (Monarchie de Juillet), officially the Kingdom of France (Royaume de France), was a liberal constitutional monarchy in France under Louis Philippe I, starting on 9 August 1830, with the revolutionary victory in the July Revolution of 1830, and ending on 24 February 1848, with the Revolution of 1848.
 It marks the end of the Bourbon Restoration (1814–1830).
-It began with the overthrow of the conservative government of Charles X, the last king of the House of Bourbon.
+It began with the overthrow of the conservative government of Charles X, the last king of the main line House of Bourbon.